Jan Graveson: Career

-An actress who had dreams from an early age.
-She aspired to get to the top.
-Graveson never attended any acting schools as her parents could not afford to send her there, so all she learnt she did so by asking and doing.
-From the age of 7 she attended dance class.
-By 12 years she won the British Tap Dancing Championships and English Tap Dancing championships, as well as becoming north east tap and song & dance winner.
+Graveson did not attend any acting schools, as her parents could not afford to send her there.
+From the age of 7, she attended dance class.
+By the age of 12, she had won the British Tap Dancing Championships and English Tap Dancing Championships, as well as becoming the North East Tap and Song and Dance winner.
 Graveson took her dance teachers tickets at age 18.
 She furthered her opportunities by moving to London to venture into TV and West End musicals and London theatre productions.